 Ramadan 2023 Date

-The Ramadan start date for 2021 is expected to begin on Monday 12th April 2021, following the sighting of the moon over Mecca.
-Lasting for 30 days, Ramadan will end on Tuesday 11th May 2021, with the celebratory days of Eid al-Fitr starting on Wednesday 12th May 2021 or Thursday 13th May 2021.
+The Ramadan start date for 2022 is expected to begin on Saturday, Apr 02, 2022, following the sighting of the moon over Mecca.
+Lasting for 30 days, Ramadan will end on Tuesday, May 02, 2022, with the celebratory days of Eid al-Fitr starting on Monday, May 02, 2022 and ending on Tuesday, May 03, 2022.

 Ramadan’s origins can be traced back to Prophet Muhammad, who was visited by an angel in the year 610 A.D. on Laylat-al-Qadr night, who revealed information about the Holy Quran, the holiest Islamic text.
 These revelations were compiled into the Holy Quran, a 114-chapter book that Muslims claim includes the exact words of God.
 Laylat-al-Qadr refers to one of the five odd-numbered nights that occur during Ramadan’s final ten days.
 The angel was thought to be God’s or Allah’s messenger, and people were told to fast for the month of Ramadan.

 Prophet Muhammad is regarded by the Muslim faith as the last Prophet chosen by God to serve as a messenger to teach humanity the importance of love and brotherhood.
 “When the month of Ramadan begins, the gates of Heaven are opened, the gates of Hell are closed, and the Devils are chained,” the Prophet has quoted.

 Want to get rid of needless concerns in life, get free janampatri report analysed by expert astrologers.